ubccr/genesysv/docs/source/index.rst

 This use case shows how the name search works and the way Elasticsearch works with strings.
 Go to http://199.109.xxx.xxx:8000/search/ and select 'test_study' for study and 'Test Dataset' for dataset and click Next to proceed to the filter selection tab.
 In the Filter demo panel, enter `Jeri` in the First name filter field.
 Click Next to proceed to the attribute selection tab.
-Select all the attribute except the two friend attributes.
+Select all the attributes except the two friend attributes.
 Click Search to search.
 You should see just one result.
 Lets modify this search and change the first name to `jeri`, making the first name all lower case.
 Now if you search you should see no results.
 So what happened?
 If you remember, when we defined the first name field in the Elasticsearch mapping, we defined it as a keyword type in Elasticsearch.